jcock/jcock.rocks.gatsby/content/work/hello-world/index.md

 tags: [the, fallen, time, something, cool]
 dataType: CreativeWork
 featuredImage: featured.jpg
+featuredImageAlt: This is the featured image alt text.
 ---

 This is my first post on my new fake blog!
 How exciting!